CarlRibbegaardh/use-trace/packages/auto-tracer-inject-core/README.md

 - **Idempotent**: Multiple transformations don't create duplicates
 - **Error handling**: Parse/transform errors return original code unchanged
 - **Pragma respect**: Honors disable pragmas to prevent unwanted injection

+### React Server Components (RSC)

+If your app uses React Server Components (e.g., Next.js App Router), enable the RSC safety guard by setting `serverComponents: true` in the transform config (via the Vite plugin or direct usage).
+When enabled, a module is considered a Server Module unless it has a top-level directive:

+"use client";

+Only Client Components receive injections; Server Modules are returned unchanged.
+This avoids injecting client-only hooks into server code.

+Key points:

+- Default is `serverComponents: false` to avoid surprising changes in non-RSC setups.
+- With `serverComponents: true`, normal `mode/include/exclude/pragma` rules apply only to files with the "use client" directive.
+- The check is conservative and literal: the directive must be exactly "use client" at the top level.

 ### Implementation Architecture